API version: 2022-10-20

 endpoint may subsequently be made.

-endpoint must not be made,
+endpoint must not be made

-because no such calls would succeed and
+Such calls would never succeed and

 the editors would be confused by the resulting error messages.